-This project aims to better understand the trajectory of care (what makes older persons vulnerable and what are risk factors for them ending up in hospital and intensive care units) and once admitted, what determines their long term function and how they recover from acute illness.
-We will then develop several strategies to provide evidence-informed information for nursing home, home care and hospital professionals to assist them in discussing treatment choices and plans of care for frail older persons.
-The many studies in this program of research aim to develop and conduct early feasibility studies of information tools kits, with electronic platforms to make them easy to use, with up-to-date information at the point-of-care.
+This project aimed to better understand the trajectory of care (what makes older persons vulnerable and what are risk factors for them ending up in hospital and intensive care units) and once admitted, what determined their long term function and how they recovered from acute illness.
+We then developed several strategies to provide evidence-informed information for nursing home, home care and hospital professionals to assist them in discussing treatment choices and plans of care for older persons living with frailty.
+The many studies in this program of research aimed to develop and conduct early feasibility studies of information tools kits, with electronic platforms to make them easy to use, with up-to-date information at the point-of-care.

-This research will also provide all of the foundational elements to initiate widespread implementation and evaluation of decision support tools.
-These tools will be designed to provide health professionals with useful information about the patient’s trajectory in order to facilitate evidence-informed discussions with families or patients while in nursing homes or once they arrive in the acute care setting.
+This research also provides all of the foundational elements to initiate widespread implementation and evaluation of decision support tools.
+These tools were designed to provide health professionals with useful information about the patient’s trajectory in order to facilitate evidence-informed discussions with families or patients while in nursing homes or once they arrive in the acute care setting.